 3 Tips to Protect Your Staff When Working From Home

-For a huge number of industries, the last year has seen a radical shift in the way that we work.
+For a huge number of industries, the the last few years have seen a radical shift in the way that we work.
 From mostly travelling to a fixed office, the pandemic has caused a huge move towards home working, remote working and more flexible working patterns.

 At the start of this shift, there was a lot of advice and information around on how to help your teams manage the transition to home working, including ensuring they had the right equipment and work environment.
 But, we’re now nearly 2 years into this shift – and for many businesses, working from home has become a big part of how they operate.